 What is revalidation?

-Revalidation is the process for doctors to positively affirm to the General Medical Council (GMC) that they are up to date and fit to practice.
+Revalidation is the process for doctors to confirm to the GMC (General Medical Council) that they are fit to practice.

-It applies to all licenced doctors in the UK working in the NHS and the private sector and all branches of practice.
-Doctors need to meet the standards set by the GMC, taking into account guidance for their specialty, to maintain their licence to practice.
+It applies to all licenced doctors in the UK working in all specialties in the NHS, and the private sector.
+Doctors need to meet the standards set by the GMC to maintain their licence to practice.

 What it involves

-- Doctors take part in a robust appraisal process and collate a portfolio of evidence to show they meet the necessary standards.
+- Doctors take part in annual appraisals and collate a portfolio of evidence to show they meet the necessary standards.

 - Revalidation runs over a five-year cycle - doctors will need to revalidate only once in the cycle.